aaronpowell/aaronpowell.github.io/src/documents/posts/2013-09-16-azure-angular-and-broken-promises.html.md

 ## Fixing the broken promise

 The good news is that you can work around this and I'll admit that this may not be the cleanest solution because it was determined by trial-and-error, but none the less you can solve the problem and that's by calling [`$apply`](http://docs.angularjs.org/api/ng.$rootScope.Scope#$apply) on the root scope before your promise tries to return.
-Annoyingly this means you have to create your own promise to wrap the AMS promise but AngularJS does ship with a slimmed down version [Q](https://github.com/kriskowal/q) in the form of [`$q`](http://docs.angularjs.org/api/ng.$q).
+Annoyingly this means you have to create your own promise to wrap the AMS promise but AngularJS does ship with a slimmed down version of [Q](https://github.com/kriskowal/q) in the form of [`$q`](http://docs.angularjs.org/api/ng.$q).

 The resulting code now looks like this: